Founder & Legacy Artist in Residence

 Angela has been collaborating with Great Leap since 2013.

-Her specialties include online marketing, creations of prints, consumers products, web, social media, video production, graphic design, etc. She has been supporting Great Leap with her passion for design, videography, event planning, community and arts.
+Her specialties include marketing, advertising, prints, consumers products, web, social media, video production, graphic design, etc. She has been supporting Great Leap with her passion for design, videography, event planning, community and arts.

 Originally from France and the Cape Verdean Islands, she holds a BA in Public Relations and MA in Media Arts from Wayne State University.

-In her spare time, Angela loves to dance, listen to music and organize dance festivals/workshops in Los Angeles and Mexico.
+In her spare time, Angela loves to dance, listen to music and organize dance festivals/workshops in Los Angeles and Europe.